kuali/rice/scripts/upgrades/0.9.3 to 1.0.0/final/README.txt

 kns-upgrade - part 2

-kim-create.sql - this will create the kim tables update_final.sql - this is a compilation of all the daily sql updates minus KIM.
+kim-create.sql - this will create the kim tables kim_entity_import_from_kew.sql - this will copy existing data into the new KIM tables kim_group_import.sql - will try to import group info into KIM kim-data.sql - will populate kim with default data.  some inserts might fail if data already exists in kim. update_final.sql - this is a compilation of all the daily sql updates minus KIM.
 KIM is pulled new